prestonfitz/Fitzgerald_Code_Challenge/README.txt

 -Verify that the int is within range - x
 -figure out how to convert to letters without exceeding the allowed number of letters in a row (start with biggest or smallest?) - x
 -Make the app pretty

+TIME SPENT ON PROJECT
+4:10
+Application RomanNumeralTranslator in Executable application folder